spmcginnis/2dGameTut/README.md

 - Interaction with objects that change the physics
 - Pinball bumper or springy jump
 - Pinball paddle
-- Camera movement ... next?
+- Camera movement.
+We have vertical.
+Horizontal movement needed.
 - Rocket Pack with fuel
 - Object interaction
 - Win conditions